1Kuhny/GOESViewer/README.md

 2. Open the sort.py using the included editor that is installed by python (usually IDLE), or by using notepad (not recommended due to indentation issues).

 3. Configure the settings that you want.
-Mainly what fileFormat (can be anything really, but .jpg is default), timeBetweenSearch (how often the proram searches the main image folder), maxLoopedImages (this will tell the program how many blank images to create and then later shift), and StoreImages which tells the program if it should store images in the correct folders after shifting or just delete them (default is to store them)
+Mainly what fileFormat (can be anything really, but .jpg is default), timeBetweenSearch (how often the program searches the main image folder), maxLoopedImages (this will tell the program how many blank images to create and then later shift), and StoreImages which tells the program if it should store images in the correct folders after shifting or just delete them (default is to store them)

 4. Run the runFileTransfer.bat to start the sorter